SametSisartenep/cgo/README.md

  the given selector.
 Every time you jump to another directory listing cgo generates a history entry (like every browser).
-To show other media cgo uses external programs to present it (e.g. less, display, mplayer, firefox).
+To show other media cgo uses external programs to present it (e.g. less, sxiv, mpv, firefox).
  Following commands are understood by cgo:

   * ?           help